Guganye/meiduo_mall/README.md

-- The backend is like a translator
+- The backend developer is like a translator
 - figuring out how to convert business requirements into precise, stable, and efficient CRUD operations.
 - largerly follow the online course of the Meiduo Mall project by Black Horse Programmer: https://www.bilibili.com/video/BV1nf4y1k7G3/
 - used skills: Django, MySQL, Redis, Celery, SMTP